-Switzerland is conveniently located in the centre of Europe, making Switzerland’s airports popular launching points for travel within the European continent.
-There are seven airports in Switzerland that serve domestic and international flights to and from Switzerland, plus a number of private Swiss airports.
+Switzerland is conveniently located in the centre of Europe, making Switzerland’s airports popular launching points for travel within the European continent as well as destinations further afield.
+There are seven airports in Switzerland that serve domestic and international flights to and from Switzerland, as well as a number of private Swiss airports.

 The busiest airports in Switzerland are in Zurich, Geneva, and Basel.
 The Zurich Airport had the lion’s share of passengers in 2015 with more than 26.2 million passengers flying from the airport.
-Geneva was the second busiest Swiss airport with 15.7 million passengers in 2015.
+Following Zurich, Geneva was the second-busiest Swiss airport with 15.7 million passengers in 2015.

 The main Swiss airports, specifically the airports located in Zurich, Geneva, Basel and Bern, are popular starting points for tourists looking to access the top places to visit in Switzerland.

-The national carrier is Swiss airlines (officially, Swiss International Air Lines or Swiss), 16.5 million passengers annually to 102 destinations (76 in Europe and 26 overseas).
-From its hub in Zurich and the regional airport of Geneva, Swiss International Airlines services around 50 countries throughout Europe, North America, South America, Africa, and Asia.
-Swiss Airlines is part of the Lufthansa Group and a member of the Star Alliance.
+The national carrier is Swiss Airlines (officially, Swiss International Air Lines or Swiss), 16.5 million passengers annually to 102 destinations (76 in Europe and 26 overseas).
+From its hub in Zurich in addition to the regional airport of Geneva, Swiss International Airlines services around 50 countries throughout Europe, North America, South America, Africa, and Asia.
+Swiss Airlines is part of the Lufthansa Group as well as a member of the Star Alliance.

-This guide includes a list of international airports in Switzerland, plus information on visa requirements for traveling to a Swiss airport.
+This guide includes a list of international airports in Switzerland, as well as information on visa requirements for traveling to a Swiss airport.

 Swiss airports: Do you need a visa?

 Before arriving at an airport to Switzerland, make sure you have the appropriate Swiss visa or residence permit to avoid any complications or being deported to your home country.
-Read Expatica’s extensive guide to visas and permits in Switzerland.
+Read even more in Expatica’s extensive guide to visas and permits in Switzerland.